barryvdh/barryvdh.github.io/_posts/2015-04-11-unobtrusive-javascript-with-jquery-ujs-and-laravel.md

 layout:     post
 title:      Unobtrusive JavaScript with jquery-ujs and Laravel
 date:       2015-04-11 16:45:00
-excerpt:    This blogs explains how you can simplify common JavaScript actions using jquery-ujs with Laravel, just like it's used in Ruby on Rails.
+excerpt:    This blogs explains how you can simplify common JavaScript actions and make it easier to execute RESTful actions through links using jquery-ujs with Laravel, just like it's used in Ruby on Rails.
 categories: laravel jquery
 ---

-[jquery-ujs](https://github.com/rails/jquery-ujs) is a script, originally created for Ruby on Rails, to simplify common JavaScript actions and make it easier to execute resourceful actions through links.
+[jquery-ujs](https://github.com/rails/jquery-ujs) is a script, originally created for Ruby on Rails, to simplify common JavaScript actions and make it easier to execute RESTful actions through links.
 Even though it was created for Rails, it works perfectly with Laravel.
 It is described like this on the readme:

 > This unobtrusive scripting support file is developed for the Ruby on Rails framework, but is not strictly tied to any specific backend.
 You can drop this into any application to:
 >